-Top Attractions in Bergen
+Best Attractions in Bergen

-In the southeast of the beautiful main port of the city, you can find the Bergen Square which shines for visitors.
+In the southeast of the beautiful main port of the city, you can find Bergen Square, which shines for visitors.
 The crowded pier is where local fishermen are present and gather every morning.
 Among other things, there is a 700-year-old fish market that people can visit and get their seafood from.

-Bryggen Hanseatic Wharf
+Bryggen Hanseatic Wharf Known as Tyskebryggen

 Bryggen Hanseatic Wharf is one of the most popular tourist attractions in Bergen.
-Its narrow alleys, along with the old houses of merchants and restaurants, studios, art workshops and boutiques, are worth a visit.
+Its narrow alleys, along with the old houses of merchants and restaurants, studios, art workshops, and boutiques, are worth a visit.
 When traveling to this area, try the Bryggen Museum, which has many artifacts and dates back to the 14th century.

 It was the home of a famous merchant named Finnegård in the 18th century, which became the Hanseatic Museum in 1872.
 This old house provides a great insight into the lives of the great German merchants who lived in the area.
-Also, you can see weapons, equipment and other items in this museum.
+Also, you can see weapons, equipment, and other items in this museum.

-If you want to explore one of the old areas of this city, you should visit the old Bergen museum.
+If you want to explore one of the old areas of this city, you should visit the old Bergen Museum.
 Visiting this museum will be very valuable because it includes a great collection of 35 historical wooden buildings and depicts the architecture and life of Bergen in the eighteenth and nineteenth centuries.

 According to ancient history books, the cathedral dates back to 1811.
 After the fire in 1623 and 1640, the building was rebuilt and regained its current appearance.
 In 1880, a Christian architect changed the interior of this place of worship.

 If you are interested in architecture and would like to enjoy the beautiful architecture of this area, it is better to visit Grieg Hall.
-The building is a great example of modern architecture in the area, but is known for having various concerts.
+The building is a great example of modern architecture in the area but is known for having various concerts.

-Rasmus Meyer Collection
+Rasmus Meyer Collection to See Applied Arts

-Bergen University Museum
+Bergen University Museum With Many Cultural Artefacts

 Bergen has become famous among people for its universities.
 One of these universities has a museum that is known for its collections.
-It is better to spend a whole day in this museum and visit the Natural History Collection, the Cultural History Collection and the Maritime Museum.
+It is better to spend a whole day in this museum and visit the Natural History Collection, the Cultural History Collection, and the Maritime Museum.
 After looking inside the museum, get out of the building and start walking in the botanical garden.

 Located south of Bergen, Troldhaugen is known as the old home of a writer named Edvard Grieg.
-Built in 1885, the building is well preserved and now houses a museum of the same name.
+Built-in 1885, the building is well preserved and now houses a museum of the same name.
 This museum is dedicated to the life and works of the author.
 If you travel to this area in summer or autumn, you can use the concerts that are held there.

-Lisøy and Lyse Abbey
+Lisøy and Lyse Abbey Known as Ole Bull

-The Royal Residence (Gamlehaugen)
+The Royal Residence located in Gamlehaugen